rmautia/Instaapp/README.md

 raphaelnyangenya@gmail.com | bookiedonate@gmail.com

 #### Peace Info.
-we are faced with a very serious pandemic. please try as much as possible to stay home, stay safe, keep distance and remember to sanitize.
+we are faced with a very serious pandemic. please try as much as possible to stay home, stay safe, keep distance and remember to sanitize.😇